JeffJetton/retrofeed/config.md

 ### Transferring Files

 If you've downloaded the Python files directly from your Pi, you won't need this step.
-But if they're on your main computer, transfer them over using `scp`
+But if they're on your main computer, transfer them over using `scp`.
+Here's an example that assumes:

+* Your Pi's hostname is the default `raspberrypi`
+* You have a directory in your user directory called `retrofeed`
+* You're in the retrofeed directory on the computer you're transferring from, with all the `.py` python files in it

+`scp  *.py  pi@raspberrypi.local:~/retrofeed`

+Obviously, you'll need to adjust accordingly if your situation is different.
+The `.local` may or may not be necessary, depending on how you have it set up.

 ### Modify init.d

 >There are several ways to get something to launch at boot, and this is just one.
 Feel free to use a different method if you have a favorite.

-TODO:
+**TODO:** *Finish this part*